dimonas201143/RARLab-RAR-Wrapper-Library-for-NET/README.md

 Create and extract archives split into multiple volumes — ideal for large datasets or removable media.

 ✅ Error Handling and Output Parsing
-Automatically parse output from rar.exe, detect errors, and raise structured exceptions where appropriate.
+Automatically parse output from `rar.exe`, detect errors, and raise structured exceptions where appropriate.

 ✅ Cross-language Usability
 Though written in VB.NET, the wrapper is compiled into a .NET assembly (a dll library), making it easy to use in C#, F#, and other .NET-supported languages.

 ✅ No External Dependencies
-Only dependency is rar.exe from RARLab — no third-party libraries required.
+Only dependency is `rar.exe` from RARLab — no third-party libraries required.

 ## 🧰 Requirements

 - [`rar.exe`](https://www.rarlab.com/download.htm) from RARLab's WinRAR (command-line version only).
-Please note that rar.exe requires is not free, it requires a product license (that one from a licensed WinRAR product).
+Please note that `rar.exe` is not free, it requires a product license (the same from a licensed `WinRAR` product).

 ## 🤖 Getting Started